tomtomfx/wiserSmartForHA/README.md

 ![](https://github.com/tomtomfx/wiserSmartForHA/blob/master/docs/ha_display.png)

-## To do
+## Restrictions

-- Set the current Wiser Smart mode (manual, schedule, holiday, energysaver)
-- Work only with the electrical heaters and not the TRVs as I do not have them in my system
+- Works only with the electrical heaters and not the TRVs as I do not have them in my system
-- Get and set schedule for all or one room
+- Get and set schedule for all or one room not available yet

 # Integration installation & setup